Telstra Ballet Dancer Awards: History of the awards

 The awards are announced in early December, usually in the Joan Sutherland Theatre, Sydney Opera House (venue for Sydney seasons by The Australian Ballet).

 In 2019, the awards were announced on the Sydney opening night of Peter Wright's The Nutcracker on 30 November 2019.

 The 2018 awards were announced on the opening night of Alexei Ratmansky's Cinderella on 30 November 2018.

 In 2017, as the Joan Sutherland Theatre was unavailable, the company's Sydney November–December season took place at the Capitol Theatre.
 The announcement of the award winners was made on 5 December 2017, opening night of Alice's Adventures in Wonderland.

 The 2016 awards were announced on the opening night of Coppélia on 2 December 2016.

 The 2015 awards were announced on the opening night of The Sleeping Beauty on 3 December 2015.

 The 2014 awards were announced after a dress rehearsal of The Nutcracker on 27 November 2014.

 The 2013 awards were announced on the opening night of Cinderella (choreography by Alexei Ratmansky) on 29 November.

 The 2012 award winners were announced on the Sydney opening night of Stephen Baynes' Swan Lake on 30 November.

 The 2011 awards were announced on the opening night of Romeo & Juliet (choreography by Graeme Murphy) on 2 December.

 The 2010 announcement of both Award winners was made on the opening night of The Nutcracker on 3 December 2010.
 For the first time since the inauguration of the awards, the judging panel was unable to separate two dancers for the main award, and each received $20,000.

 Telstra People's Choice Award

 In addition, the Telstra People's Choice Award, with a cash prize of $5,000, is made to the most popular of the nominees in that year, as determined by internet and SMS votes from the public.
-From 2010, competitors began tp report on their activities via an individual Twitter account as part of the competition, and in 2013 competitors began using Instagram as a publicity tool.
+From 2010, competitors began to report on their activities via an individual Twitter account as part of the competition, and in 2013 competitors began using Instagram as a publicity tool.
 Amber Scott was the first dancer to win both awards (in 2004) followed by Stephanie Williams, Chengwu Guo and Jade Wood.
 Danielle Rowe, Amy Harris, Jake Mangakahia and Marcus Morelli have each won the People's Choice Award twice.
 Amy Harris has won a total of three awards.